apache/iceberg/site/docs/hive.md

 ```

 !!!
 Note
-    This creates an unpartitioned HMS table, while the underlying Iceberg table is partitioned.
+    to Hive, the table appears to be unpartitioned although the underlying Iceberg table is partitioned.

 !!!
 Note
     Due to the limitation of Hive `PARTITIONED BY` syntax, currently you can only partition by columns,